MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 [Docker](https://www.docker.com/) is an open source tool for building and running containers.
 Containers are an all-in-one package filled with the application and its dependencies.
 The benefit of using containers is that it runs directly on the operating system, which saves you from a virtualization-layer.
-Every container runs seperately, so your environment will be multi-tennnant safe.
+Every container runs separately, so your environment will be multi-tennnant safe.

 ##Tooling
 - Docker: In the current IT environment there is never enough speed, VM's are slow and containers are hot.
 Docker is currently the most popular